 The length of the Carnegie Diplodocus

 The length of the Carnegie Diplodocus and its casts has been variously reported in the literature.
-Hatcher (1901:39), working with the holotype and referred specimens CM 84 and CM 94, but without a complete tail, derived a total length of 68 feet (= 20.7 m) along column from the tip of the snout to the end of caudal 37.
+Hatcher (1901:39), working with the holotype and referred specimens CM 84 and CM 94, but without a complete tail, derived a total length of 68 feet (= 20.7 m) along the vertebral column from the tip of the snout to the end of caudal 37.
 This estimate omitted the distal part of the tail, and would be revised upwards in future publications.

 Holland’s (1904a) letter to Ray Lankester promised that “the skeleton when mounted will be between 78 and 80 feet in length”, referring to the London mount which included casts of distal caudals from CM 307.
 In a letter to Carnegie (styled as “My Dear Lord Rector”), apparently written immediately afterwards (Holland 1904b), he explained in more detail: